 Outdoors, Sunshine & Vitamin D: Healthy Prescription…

-Spending time outdoors isn’t just fun . . . it’s excellent for your overall well-being.
-Being outside in nature fights depression, can lower your blood pressure, boost memory and even could help fight off colds and not feeling well.
+Spending time outdoors isn’t just fun… it’s excellent for your overall well-being.
+Being outside in nature is so beneficial.
+It fights depression, can lower your blood pressure, and boost memory.
+Also, can even help fight off colds and not feeling well.
 Here are some of the top benefits of spending more time outdoors.

 by Greg Montoya

 Outdoors, The Most Beneficial Source of Vitamin D

 Vitamin D is essential for a healthy body.
 It aids in the absorption of calcium, helps prevent osteoporosis and reduces inflammation.
 Also, is good for blood cells and boosts the immune system.
 More importantly, helps your body absorb more of the important essential minerals, including phosphorus and calcium.
 While vitamin D exists in foods, like fortified milk and salmon, you can get over 90% of the necessary vitamin D from exposure to sunlight.
 Your body actually needs sunlight to generate Vitamin D. During the warm summer months, just 10 to 15 minutes a day 3 times a week.
 Above all, this will help you soak up enough vitamin D. Thus, during the winter months you’ll need to spend a bit more time outdoors.

 Spending Time Outdoors is a Natural Disease Fighter